Original air date: May 15, 2010

 - "If you had any more tawdry quirks you could open up a tawdry quirk shop..."
-He talks to The Doctor entirely in these, to the point that he sometimes he has to remember that he's got this Sadistic Choice scheme to push along.
+The Dream Lord talks to the Doctor entirely in these, to the point that sometimes he has to remember that he's got this Sadistic Choice scheme to push along.
 Once you realise that he, "the one person in the universe" who hates him quite that much, is part of the Doctor, you really want to hug him.

-- Also inverted twice.
-First by the Doctor, when he explains that the psychic pollen chose his darkness because, effectively, Amy and Rory have none; "I choose my companions with great care".
+- Inverted twice.
+First by the Doctor, when he explains that the psychic pollen chose his darkness because, effectively, Amy and Rory have none; "I choose my companions with great care."
 Second when Amy explains why she made her choice, stunning Rory.

 - Red Herring:

 - In a show that's less aware of its, err, dedicated fanbase it's unlikely this would be deliberate, but the Dream Lord's parting words about "fictions" (with emphasis put on that word) might have made a longtime viewer think he was the Master of the Land of Fiction.

 - More casual fans might suspect the Dream Lord to be the Master, when the Doctor says "only one person in the universe hates me as much as you do".

 - The Reveal that the Dream Lord was a manifestation of all the Doctor's self-loathing would make some people think that he's the Valeyard.

 - Red Shirt: After the Doctor finds out the deadly danger of the Leadworth reality is Eknodines disguised as the village's elderly residents, a postman passes behind the Doctor and is almost instantly killed by the deadly green vapour.

 - Right for the Wrong Reasons: When the children in the castle courtyard disappear, Rory remarks offhandedly that playtime's probably over.
 It is, but that's because the children have been disintegrated by the Eknodines' green mist.
 "Playtime's definitely over" indeed.